2023-IBM-Accelerate-SW-Track/to-do-list_week-1/README.md

 ### About Page
 Note: The styling for all pages are provided for you.
 However, feel free to play around with the styling to gain better understanding of how they work.
 1. Navigate to src/pages/About.js.
-Replace the `p` tag with your content.
+Replace the `p` tag with the content below.
 Your content should include:
-    - A picture
+    - A profile picture
     - Details about you like Interests, fun fact so on...
 To achieve this, consider using div tags to split the page in half like so
     ```
      <div>